Production car racing: Advanced

-The Stock (IMCA, DIRTcar) or Street Stock (NASCAR, CRA/ASA) or Pro Stock (DIRTcar Northeast) divisions characteristically have bigger engines that produce roughly 360 horsepower, yet still require an OEM passenger vehicle production block.
+The Stock (IMCA, DIRTcar) or Street Stock/Super Stock (NASCAR, CRA/ASA, WISSOTA) or Pro Stock (DIRTcar Northeast) divisions characteristically have bigger engines that produce roughly 360 horsepower, yet still require an OEM passenger vehicle production block.
 The rules also allow for some changes to the suspension, including the addition of screw jacks.
 While a used race car can be purchased for around $6,500, competitive stock cars can cost upwards of $25,000.